 But here’s the problem: that last word was a typo.
 An official correction swiftly issued by the BMJ noted that the final word should have been, in fact, “INappropriate”.
 It was never the researchers’ intention to say that daily aspirin in low-risk patients was a good idea.
 Too late!
 Despite that correction (and a BMJ apology), taking a daily low-dose aspirin to help prevent a heart attack has become normalized among low-risk adults – even with more recent studies offering no evidence that aspirin works for this population.

-7. Weirdest cardiology conference findings: Whenever I have attended the Canadian Cardiovascular Congress in Vancouver, it’s been with an accredited press pass so that I can interview researchers working on women’s heart disease issues.
-But on my first trip in 2011, I learned that, out of hundreds of cardiology papers being presented at this conference, only four studies were about heart disease in women – a reality which then became the Big Story of the entire event, and – weirdly – really helps to explain #8.
+7. Weirdest cardiology conference findings: Whenever I have attended the Canadian Cardiovascular Congress in Vancouver, it’s been with an accredited press pass so that I can interview researchers presenting papers on women’s heart disease issues at the conference.
+But at my first CCC event in 2011, I learned that, out of hundreds of cardiology papers being presented at this conference all week, only four studies were about heart disease in women – a reality which then became the Big Story of the entire event, and – weirdly – really helps to explain #8.

 8. Weirdest timing of an official scientific statement from a major heart organization: On January 31, 2016, The American Heart Association released a scientific statement on women’s heart attacks, concluding that, compared to men, women tend to be under-treated during their heart attacks.
-That’s pretty upsetting news, but I couldn’t quite decide which part of the announcement upset me more: that particular conclusion, or the fact that this was the first ever official scientific statement in the 92-year history of the AHA to focus on women and heart attacks.
+That’s pretty upsetting news, but I couldn’t decide which part of the statement upset me more: that particular conclusion (which we already knew from lots of emerging research), or the fact that this was the first ever official scientific statement in the 92-year history of the AHA to focus on women and heart attacks.
 Yes, you read that right. . .

 9. Weirdest mismatch of answers to the same question about what it’s like to live with heart disease: This Italian study asked three groups of people with an interest in heart failure (the patients, their family caregivers, and their cardiologists) to describe what it’s like to live with this diagnosis.
 Over 80% of the families used words like “fear” and “anguish”, yet 70% of the cardiologists used words like “optimistic”.
 That is weird.